 VARA created § 106A of the Copyright Act, which secures to the authors of certain "work[s] of visual art" rights of attribution and integrity.
-The right of attribution allows the author to claim authorship when the work is genuine,97 or to prevent the use of the author's name when the work was created by someone else.98 The author can also prevent the use of his or her name "in the event of a distortion, mutilation, or other modification of the [author's] work which would be prejudicial to his or her honor or reputation."99 Adopting similar language, the right of integrity allows an author of a work "to prevent any intentional distortion, mutilation, or other modification of the work which would be prejudicial to his or her honor or reputation."100 These rights apply only to certain kinds of works, and they are subject to important exceptions.
+The right of attribution allows the author to claim authorship when the work is genuine, or to prevent the use of the author's name when the work was created by someone else.
+The author can also prevent the use of his or her name "in the event of a distortion, mutilation, or other modification of the [author's] work which would be prejudicial to his or her honor or reputation."
+Adopting similar language, the right of integrity allows an author of a work "to prevent any intentional distortion, mutilation, or other modification of the source and the prejudicial to his or her honor or reputation."
+These rights apply only to certain kinds of works, and they are subject to important exceptions.

 The rights of attribution and integrity only extend to "work[s] of visual art," a term supplied with a complicated definition.
-Works of visual art include paintings, drawings, prints, sculptures, and still photographs of which there is a single copy, or which exist in a limited edition of 200 or fewer signed and numbered copies.101 Not included are posters, maps, technical drawings, motion pictures, audiovisual works, books, newspapers, periodicals, databases, electronic publications, advertising materials, or "works made for hire."102 Exceptions to the "modifications" made actionable by § 106A include modifications resulting from the passage of time, 103 or, except in cases of gross negligence, from conservation or "public presentation, including lighting and placement."104 Special rules apply when the work of visual art is part of a building.105 The rights specified in § 106A last, in most cases, for the life of the author, 106 and they belong only to the author, regardless of whether the author is the
+Works of visual art include paintings, drawings, prints, sculptures, and still photographs of which there is a single copy, or which exist in a limited edition of 200 or fewer signed and numbered copies.
+Not included are posters, maps, technical drawings, motion pictures, audiovisual works, books, newspapers, periodicals, databases, electronic publications, advertising materials, or "works made for hire."
+Exceptions to the "modifications" made actionable by § 106A include modifications resulting from the passage of time, or, except in cases of gross negligence, from conservation or "public presentation, including lighting and placement."
+Special rules apply when the work of visual art is part of a building.
+The rights specified in § 106A last, in most cases, for the life of the author, and they belong only to the author, regardless of whether the author is the

-^{97.
-17} U.S.C. § 106A(a)(1)(A) (2000).
+97. 17 U.S.C. § 106A(a)(1)(A) (2000).

-^{98.} Id. § 106A(a)(1)(B).
+98. Id. § 106A(a)(1)(B).

-^{99.} Id. § 106A(a)(2).
+99. Id. § 106A(a)(2).

-^{100.} Id. § 106A(a)(3)(A).
+100. Id. § 106A(a)(3)(A).
 Section 106A(a)(3) empowers the authors of certain works of "recognized stature" to prevent their destruction by deliberate acts or gross negligence.

-^{101.} Id. § 101.
+101. Id. § 101.
 Sculptures may be "marked" rather than "signed," and photographs must have been "produced for exhibition purposes only."
 Id.

-^{102.} Id.
+102. Id.
 A "work made for hire" includes "a work prepared by an employee within the scope of his or her employment."
 Id.
 Television programs and motion pictures are typically works made for hire.

-^{103.} Id. § 106A(c)(1).
+103. Id. § 106A(c)(1).

-^{104.} Id. § 106A(c)(2).
+104. Id. § 106A(c)(2).

-^{105.} See id. § 113(d).
+105. See id. § 113(d).

-^{106.} Id. § 106A(d).
+106. Id. § 106A(d).
 With respect to works created before the effective date of the VARA legislation, and to which title had been retained by the author, the rights under § 106A "shall be coextensive with, and shall expire at the same time as, the rights conferred by section 106."
 Id.

-copyright owner.107 The rights may not be transferred, but may be waived by a signed instrument.108 Ownership of the rights of attribution and integrity is distinct from ownership of a physical copy of the work, and transfer of the physical copy does not transfer or waive the author's rights.109
+copyright owner.
+The rights may not be transferred, but may be waived by a signed instrument.
+Ownership of the rights of attribution and integrity is distinct from ownership of a physical copy of the work, and transfer of the physical copy does not transfer or waive the author's rights.